hoodiehq/hoodie/README.md

 When you feel like contributing, I highly recommend to install [PhantomJS](http://www.phantomjs.org/) for automated, headless testing.
 Run `$ cake autotest` to have test running in the background while hacking.

-When you're done with changes, make sure to run `$ cake build` to update the concatenated for testing.
+When you're done with changes, make sure to run `$ cake build` to update hoodie.js and hoodie.min.js.

 License & Copyright
 ===================

-(c) 2012 Gregor Martynus <g@minutes.io>
+(c) 2012 Gregor Martynus <gregor@minutes.io>
 Licensed under the Apache License 2.0.